All Products

 Yes

 The access path.
-It must be consistent with the `url` field in the input file.
+It must be the same as the url field in the input file.

 • For the test model batch-test-model, enter /v1/chat/ds-test.